jpukg/Jpa-Hibernate/readme.md

 2. Value Types : Object has no database identity(no primary key) .
 Value Type object belongs to an Entity Type Object.
 	1. Basic Types :  they map a single database value (column) to a single Java type. e.g String, Character, Boolean, Integer, Long, Byte
 	2. Composite(Embeddable) Types : There are some custom object(Address) are associated of another entity object(Employee). it is not saved into db as separate table.
-	3. Collection types :  collection of Basic value types, Composite types and custom types.
+	3. Collection types :  collection of Basic value types, Composite types and custom types. it is saved into db as a separate table.

 ### Attribute Mappings ###